ASTON INGHAM NEWS

-If anyone would like to join our flower rota or provide flowers please contact Sue See online magazine for contact details.
-You don`t need to be an expert at arranging flowers and they can be from the garden, hedgerow or shop.
+If anyone would like to join our flower rota or provide flowers please contact Sue click here to contact You don`t need to be an expert at arranging flowers and they can be from the garden, hedgerow or shop.
 Any help would be most welcome.

 CHURCHYARD MAINTENANCE AND CHURCH CLEANING

-If you would like to help with this in any way, please contact John Whatley, Churchwarden on See online magazine for contact details.
-If anyone would like to join our cleaning rota please contact Janet See online magazine for contact details.
+If you would like to help with this in any way, please contact John Whatley, Churchwarden on click here to contact.
+If anyone would like to join our cleaning rota please contact Janet click here to contact.
 To make the job easier we split the Church into sections so no one person has too much to do, obviously the more helpers the less work for everybody.

 In the porch of Church is a box for tins/jars/cartons, so next time you fill your trolley pop in something for those less fortunate than ourselves it will be so appreciated.
 Donations must have at least three months left of their use by date.
 Most needed items are tins of meat, vegetables and long life milk.

 A donation point is now in Aston Ingham Village Hall as well as the Church.
 Items most needed include milk, breakfast cereal, sugar, tins of rice pudding and custard